Worship Schedule

 Sunday Morning Christian Education

 We are all on a personal spiritual journey that is enhanced by the companionship of others.
 Grace Church offers adults opportunities for learning that meet their individual needs while benefitting from the perspective of others.
-Classes will meet most Sundays until May 4, 2025.
+Regular CE classes are currently on summer break and will resume on September 7!

 Ongoing Offerings